Edit Dockerfile for Your Linux Environment

 You can get the startup.sh scripts from GitHub for the following:

 These resources must be placed in the following file structure (as also arranged in GitHub).
-Make sure that the 2 folders ("resources" and "setup") exist in the same directory as the Dockerfile.
+Make sure that the resources folder exists in the same directory as the Dockerfile.

 - resources (folder)